SPujolle/Serial_plotter/README.md

 ## Logging
 1. select your serial port : *Settings -> Port*
-2. if you want to log datas, select an output file : *File -> select output file* .
-You can creat a new file or choose an already existing one.
+2. if you want to log datas, select an output file : *File -> select output file*
+	1. You can creat a new file or choose an already existing one.
-	.
-If you choose an existing file you will be asked to select a write mode : append / overwrite .
-Append will add news datas after the end of the file .
-Overwrite will erase the file and write new datas in
+	2. If you choose an existing file you will be asked to select a write mode : append / overwrite
+	3. Append will add news datas after the end of the file
+	4. Overwrite will erase the file and write new datas in
+3. Start and stop logging : *File -> record / stop record*

 # Plotting
 1. select your serial port : *Settings -> Port*
 2. Select separators : *Settings -> separators*
-	.
-Datas on the serial port are supposed to be numeric in text format, separated by, commas, semicolons or white char .
-Each line of datas is supposed to have the same number of fields .
-You can preview the effect off separator in the console with : fields visu
+	1. Datas on the serial port are supposed to be numeric in text format, separated by, commas, semicolons or white char
+	2. Each line of datas is supposed to have the same number of fields
+	3. You can preview the effect off separator in the console with : fields visu
-3. Once you have selected separators you can see on the top of the plotter area one checkbox for each fields . the plotter area remain blank until you select wich channel you want to plot .
-You can acces settings of each channel to tune gain and offset as you want.
+3. Once you have selected separators you can see on the top of the plotter area one checkbox for each fields
+	1. the plotter area remain blank until you select wich channel you want to plot
+	2. You can acces settings of each channel to tune gain and offset as you want.